 - Bony growths at the joints and abnormal angulation

 Osteoarthritis of the knees is commonly linked to obesity or a history of recurring knee injuries and/or joint surgery.
-Progressive cartilage degeneration of one’s knee joints may lead to deformity and/or the outward curvature of the knees also called "bow legged” or “knock kneed”.
+Progressive cartilage degeneration of one’s knee joints may lead to deformity and/or the outward curvature of the knees also called “bow legged” or “knock kneed.”
 Patients with osteoarthritis of the weight bearing joints (like the knees) often develop a limp, which can worsen overtime as more cartilage degenerates.
 In some patients, medications or other conservative measures may not ease osteoarthritis symptoms such as pain, limping, and joint dysfunction.
-In the United States, severe osteoarthritis symptoms of the knees is one of the most common reasons for total knee replacements and /or other cartilage surgeries.
+In the United States, severe osteoarthritis symptoms of the knees are one of the most common reasons for total knee replacements and /or other cartilage surgeries.

 Osteoarthritis of the spine causes the patient pain within their neck or lower back as bony spurs form along the arthritic spine, which then irritate the spinal nerves.
 This irritation may then cause the patient to feel tingling sensations and/or numbness of the affected body parts in addition to experiencing severe pain.
 This type of arthritis is often called a progressive disease, as one’s osteoarthritis symptoms tend to worsen over time.
 Some people find the condition incapacitating while others have very few osteoarthritis symptoms.